iechor/docs/content/guides/walkthroughs/multi-container-apps.md

 ---
 title: Run multi-container applications
 keywords: get started, quick start, intro, concepts
-description: Learn how to use Docker to run multi-container applications
+description: Learn how to use iEchor to run multi-container applications
 ---

 If you've already completed the [How do I run a container?](./run-a-container.md) walkthrough, you learned that you must start each container individually.
 Imagine how great it would be if a tool could start multiple containers with a single command.
-That tool is Docker Compose.
+That tool is iEchor Compose.

-{{< include "guides-get-docker.md" >}}
+{{< include "guides-get-iechor.md" >}}

 ## Step 1: Get the sample application